Andrew-Maged/DSND-Recommendations-With-IBM/README.md

 - README.md
 ```
 ### Instructions:
-In a terminal or command window, navigate to the top-level project directory Recommendations-with-IBM/ (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory DSND-Recommendations-with-IBM/Notebooks and run one of the following commands:

 ipython notebook Recommendations_with_IBM.ipynb
 or